micartey/jation/README.md

   <a href="#-getting-started">Getting started</a>
 </p>

 ## 📚 Introduction

 jation is a java reflection based event manager which uses the build in java reflection api to automatically invoke methods with parameters and eases the work of a developer by reducing the amount of possible mistakes or missing method invokations.

 An event manager is a must have in big or event based applications.
-This project amies to optimize the event manager I previously build and was used to power my anticheat.
+This project amies to optimize the event manager I previously build and which was used to power my anticheat.

 ## 🔗 Build Tools